 Ambicultural leadership grounded in whakapapa and values.

 Explore who you are as a leader, the legacy you inherit, and the impact you wish to make.
-Strengthen your understanding of identity, responsibility, and the power of leading authentically in a multicultural nation founded on a bicultural partnership.
+Strengthen your understanding of identity and responsibility, and the power of leading with authenticity in a Tiriti-honouring nation.
+Uphold the enduring relationships between hapū and the Crown, while remaining responsive to the many peoples of Aotearoa.

 Building the conditions for thriving kura and communities.